Transition to MeshCentral2

 While the mesh agent in MeshCentral1 was very portable, it required us to frequently recompile it and release updates to support new features.

-If you want to try MeshCentral2, early code is available at:
+If you want to run your own MeshCentral2 server, instructions are available at:

 For any other information: